Geetsn/Geetsn/README.md

 Hi there 👋

-- 🔭 I’m currently working on becoming a better version of myself.
+- 🔭 I’m currently working on becoming a better version of myself
-- 🌱 I’m currently learning JavaScript and React.
+- 🌱 I’m currently learning JavaScript and React.js

 <!--